saramic/.dotfiles/README.md

 echo ".dotfiles" >> .gitignore git clone --bare <git-repo-url> $HOME/.dotfiles config checkout

+# probably want to
+config config --local status.showUntrackedFiles no
 ```

 if there are errors due to existing files